OpenScienceLabs/opensciencelabs.github.io/content/programs/incubator/index.md

-Open Science Labs is committed to fostering the growth and development of innovative scientific projects and/or software for support tasks like DevOps, Automation, Daetc.
-Our Incubator Program is designed to provide structure and support at various stages of development, helping projects grow from a mere idea to a fully-fledged, sustainable project.
+Open Science Labs is committed to fostering the growth and development of innovative scientific projects and/or software for support tasks like DevOps, Automation, etc. Our Incubator Program is designed to provide structure and support at various stages of development, helping projects grow from a mere idea to a fully-fledged, sustainable project.
 The program is divided into three distinct phases: